phetsims/phet-info/checklists/code_review_checklist.md

 - [ ] Are there any GitHub branches that are no longer needed and should be deleted?
 - [ ] Does `model.md` adequately describe the model, in terms appropriate for teachers?
 - [ ] Does `implementation-notes.md` adequately describe the implementation, with an overview that will be useful to future maintainers?
 - [ ] Are sim-specific query parameters (if any) identified and documented in one .js file in js/common/ or js/ (if there is no common/)?
-The .js file should be named `{{REPO}}QueryParameters.js`, for example ArithmeticQueryParameters.js for the aritmetic repository.
+The .js file should be named `{{PREFIX}}QueryParameters.js`, for example ArithmeticQueryParameters.js for the aritmetic repository (or FBQueryParameters.js for Function Builder, where `FB` is the common prefix)

 ## **Coding Conventions**